jchartrand/CWRC-PublicEntityDialogs/README.md

 ### Development

 An index.html is provided along with a browserify/watchify script in the package.json to allow working with the dialogs in a local browser.

+Note that the css rules are added dynamically through javascript.